 Stay for a while…

 If you have more than a day to spare, stay in why not make the stunning Derwent Valley your unique base to explore Northumberland and County Durham?
 The award-winning Lord Crewe Arms Hotel in Blanchland village square has been named one of the top 50 romantic hotels in Europe!
 There’s also The Baa hostel and campsite in nearby Edmundbyers, where you can get to know the locals in The Baa’s Bar, and glamping at Derwent View.
+There is also self catering cottages at Hunstanworth Heath Holiday Cottages and Boltslaw Cottage.

 There are many nearby attractions to make a day of it, in and around Blanchland.
 Nearby Pow Hill Country Park and Derwent Reservoir offer countryside walks, sailing and fishing.
 In wet weather, combine your visit to Blanchland with one of the nearby bustling towns such as Stanhope or Hexham.
 The North Pennines AONB regularly update their events calendar with things to do, including star gazing events in this designated Dark Sky Discovery Site.